3D Product Photography Platforms: The Future of eCommerce Imagery

 But 3D technology has come such a long way that visual fidelity is more reliable than ever.
-And with a 3D product photography platform, you get brilliant product images that are virtually indistinguishable from traditional high-end luxury photography.
+So whether you're considering hiring a virtual photography company or going with a 3D product photography platform, you get brilliant product images that are virtually indistinguishable from traditional high-end luxury photography.

 There is little you can do to prove this other than show the results, so see for yourself.
 One of these images is a photography and one was created for a platform?
 Can you tell which is which?
 Email us at firstname.lastname@example.org with your guess.